How to Clear DNS Cache on Mac Ventura, Monterey… (Flush DNS)

-Flush dns mac with MacOS Ventura & Earlier macOS is easy on All Macs (iMac, MacBook, MacBook Pro, MacBook Air, Mac Mini).
-Are you looking to clear and reset the DNS cache in macOS?
-Then we have listed some best methods to do so.
+Flush DNS Mac with MacOS Sonoma & Earlier macOS is easy on All Macs (iMac, MacBook, MacBook Pro, MacBook Air, Mac Mini).
+We have listed some of the best methods to do so.
 Periodically users need to reset the DNS cache because sometimes a specific domain or name server is cached or Mac DNS settings have been changed.
-At that time you need to remove the existing DNS cache.
-So moving further we will see how to reset the DNS cache on Mac.
+At that time, you need to remove the existing DNS cache.
+So moving further, we will see how to reset the DNS cache on Mac.

-Execute Command in Terminal: Below commands are case sensitive and use space where required.
+Execute Command in Terminal: The commands below are case-sensitive, so use space where required.

 How to Flush DNS Cache On Mac in 2 Ways